 In-person meetings with Members and staff can be one of the most effective forms of advocacy.
+Each Member of Congress has an office in Washington, DC and in their Congressional District.
 You can set up a meeting in either the Member's office in Washington, DC or the office located in their home district.
-While the location may be determined by your own availability (it's not always easy to find the time or resources to come to Washington), if you do have flexibility, you should take into consideration:
+When deciding whether to meet in Washington or locally, you should consider the following: